Library Labs Policy

 The labs will be scheduled through the online reservation system.
 Reserve personnel will check the online schedule for Lab 105 and post the day's schedule outside the lab.
 The instruction librarian should also post the "class in session" sign during all classes.

-The Reference Department will be responsible for formulating all
+The Research and Instruction Department will be responsible for formulating all

 policies regarding the use of the room, software to be loaded,